 Plastic bags are so light, they have a tendency to blow out of trash cans.
-They can even blow out of the trash truck on the way to landfill, and even out of landfill itself!
+They can blow out of a trash truck on the way to landfill, and even out of landfill itself!
 From our roadsides, they break up and wash into waterways which make their way to the ocean.

 I see at least one plastic bag every day as I go about my daily routine in Los Angeles.
 I see them caught in the bushes and trees beside our roadways, in the air above our streets, in our oceans and on our beaches.
 They even blow right up against my doorstep.
 Estimates suggest that these bags will remain intact for hundreds of years.
 In the meantime, they blight our cities and destroy land based wildlife habitat.

 Here is a story of what these bags can do.
 This story comes from a customer of mine in Alaska: